Liquidity is how quickly assets (such as cash or cash equivalents) can be bought or sold.

 for liquid assets.
 And those firms can also deposit money with us.

 Lending is routinely available in the form of our indexed long-term repo operation, which is usually run every month to help firms manage their predictable sterling liquidity requirements.
 We can change the frequency of our routine lending in response to a shock, or in anticipation of a future stress.

 If a firm has an unforeseen but short-lived need for sterling liquidity, they can borrow from us overnight using our Operational Standing Facility.

 Previously, we lent Treasury Bills to banks and building societies to encourage them to lend more to their customers.
 This is our Funding for Lending Scheme.
 We closed this scheme to new lending in January 2018, but we have some existing loans outstanding.

 Collateral is an asset that a borrower offers a lender to secure a loan.
 If a borrower fails to repay a loan, the lender can keep or sell the collateral.

 We operate a small number of other facilities

 To generate income to pay for the work we do, we manage our own income portfolio.
-We invest in bonds in order to pay for the costs of our monetary policy and financial stability functions.
+We invest in bonds to pay for the costs of our monetary policy and financial stability functions.

-In the future we are planning to implement a Shari'ah compliant deposit facility to enable Islamic banks to hold funds at the Bank of England via a non-interest based facility.
+In the future we are planning to implement a Shari'ah-compliant deposit facility to enable Islamic banks to hold funds at the Bank of England via a non-interest based facility.

 We have placed cookies on your device to help make this website better